-A botnet is a collection of bots that are connected to the botmasters to receive malicious commands to perform malicious activities.
-Botmasters are the attackers who control botnets by issuing commands to the bot for performing malicious actions.
-Botmasters often hide their identities from the detection of law enforcement.
-One of the most representable botnet architectures is the centralized command-and-control infrastructure (C2), consisting of bots and a centralized control entity.
-The botmasters attempt to use one or more network protocols to command victim computers and coordinate their actions.
-The instruction sets range from denial of service attacks to malicious software propagation.
-The centralized approach is very similar to the server and client architecture.
-It can be implemented through the internet relay chatbot (IRC) protocol such that all bots establish a communication channel with the botmaster.
+A botnet is a collection of bots, which are computers or IoT devices that have been compromised through malicious software.
+Bots can be controlled remotely by attackers and are connected to botmasters to receive commands to perform malicious activities.
+Botmasters are attackers who control botnets by issuing commands to the bot to perform malicious actions.
+Botmasters typically remain hidden from the public and evade detection by law enforcement.
+One of the most common botnet architectures is the centralized command-and-control infrastructure (C2) \cite{vormayr2017botnet}, as shown on the left of Fig \ref{fig:bbotnet}, consisting of bots and a centralized control entity.
+In C2, the botmasters attempt to use one or more network protocols to command victim computers and coordinate their actions.
+The instructions can range from the execution of denial-of-service attacks to malicious software propagation.
+The centralized approach is very similar to the traditional client and server architecture.
+It can be implemented through the internet relay chatbot (IRC) protocol, where all bots establish a communication channel with the botmaster.

-The C2 architecture enables easy to monitor the bot, which allows the botmaster to monitor the global distribution and the bot status.
-However, the main problem of the C2 architecture is a single point of failure, allowing law enforcement to shut down the botnet easily.
-Thus, it motivates the decentralized P2P botnet architecture.
-Due to the robustness of the C2 architecture, P2P Botnets that have more robustness and difficult to shutdown the botnets because the there is no central C2 server to be found and disabled.
+The C2 architecture enables easy and direct communication with the bot and allows the botmaster to monitor the global distribution and bot status.
+However, the main problem with the C2 architecture is its single point of failure, which allows law enforcement to shut down the botnet easily.
+This provides motivation for the use of a decentralized P2P \cite{vormayr2017botnet} botnet architecture, as shown on the right of Fig \ref{fig:bbotnet}.
+Due to the decentralized nature of the C2 architecture, P2P Botnets are more resilient and more difficult to shut down because there is no central C2 server that can be disabled.